wh-alice/mig_visualstudio/vs/modeling/customizing-the-properties-window.md

  You define an editor by writing a class that is derived from <xref:System.Drawing.Design.UITypeEditor>.
 Your class must override:

--   <xref:System.Drawing.Design.UITypeEditor.EditValue*>, to interact with the user and update the property value.
+-   <xref:System.Drawing.Design.UITypeEditor.EditValue%2A>, to interact with the user and update the property value.

--   <xref:System.Drawing.Design.UITypeEditor.GetEditStyle*>, to specify whether your editor will open a dialog or provide a drop-down menu.
+-   <xref:System.Drawing.Design.UITypeEditor.GetEditStyle%2A>, to specify whether your editor will open a dialog or provide a drop-down menu.

  You can also provide a graphical representation of the property’s value that will be displayed in the property grid.
 To do this, override `GetPaintValueSupported`, and `PaintValue`.
 For more information, see <xref:System.Drawing.Design.UITypeEditor>.